Multi-Node Deployment

 - Description

-The join token generated in step 1.
-Required when the control plane has a token configured.
-The token is hashed (SHA-256) before storage — the plaintext is never persisted on the control plane.
+TEMPS_JOIN_TOKEN).
+The token is hashed (SHA-256) before storage — the plaintext is never persisted on the control plane — and is consumed by a single successful join.

 - Name